 Understanding the difference between repairs and upgrades is extremely important when you’re doing work on your home.
-It directly influences the value of your property, and here’s an example.
+It directly influences the value of your property; the example below speaks to this.

 I had a client who had a bad roof on a property, so they replaced it.
 Then they asked me how much the value on their home went up.
-Although they thought the home should have increased by $20,000 or more in value, the truth is this.
-All they did was repair a leaky roof, they didn’t necessarily improve the home’s value by upgrading it.
+They thought the home should have increased by $20,000 or more in value.
+But, the truth is this: All they did was repair a leaky roof—they didn’t necessarily improve the home’s value by upgrading it.
 A repair is something that maintains the home’s value instead of improving it.

 An upgrade, on the other hand, would involve something like building a gazebo on a house or putting in brand-new hardware in an old kitchen.
 An accessory dwelling unit is another great upgrade that would increase your value, as would switching carpet to hardwood flooring.